 If you just started collecting succulents, you may find it difficult to identify them, since most of them are alike.

-Even though succulents are low maintenance plants, being able to identify different types of succulents still help you take better care of them.
+Even though succulents are low maintenance plants, being able to identify different types of succulents still helps you take better care of them.
 While there are thousands of varieties of succulents with some look similar, there are certain features you can rely on to pinpoint each genus.

 Here are some of the most widely known succulents with the rich textures that you can use to identify your succulent quickly.